Today's Articles

 Appalled by this suggestion and exhausted from the years of racism, Wilkinson left the company.
 After auditioning for other ballet companies and not being accepted, she stopped dancing for several years, taught ballet, and gave lectures/demonstrations.
 At one point, she was a guest teacher in the Bahamas for two weeks with a company managed by a former member of Ballet Russe.

-Misty Copeland has called Raven Wilkinson, a mentor; her children's book, "The Firebird," was inspired by her relationship with Wilkinson.
-Wilkinson presented the 2014 Dance Magazine Award to Copeland in December of that year.
+Misty Copeland has called Raven Wilkinson a mentor; her children's book, "The Firebird," was inspired by her relationship with Wilkinson.
+In December of that year, Wilkinson presented Copeland with the 2014 Dance Magazine Award.
 In June 2015, Wilkinson received the 2015 Dance/USA Trustee Award.

 To Become a Dancer